 Start at the resort base, take Winter Park Drive and turn left at Old Town.
 Turn right after Adolf’s, cross the bridge, and the trail is on the left.

-Register for a high-elevation event to put your training to the test!
+Register for a high-altitude event to put your training to the test!
 No matter your skill or experience level there’s a race out there for everyone looking to explore some competition in the Rockies.
 Compete solo or bring your entire team for a weekend of action in the mountains – we’ll see you at the finish line!

 - Mixed discipline